Allkrivtim/Crypto-Lab/README.md

 # Crypto-Lab

- use docker-compose up --build to start project
+Use docker-compose up --build to start project